CristobalNavarroSchanentgen/olympian-ai-lightweight/docs/UI_CRASH_ANALYSIS.md

 1. **Network timing matters** in distributed deployments
 2. **Handler lifecycle management** is critical for real-time applications
-3. **Event queuing** prevents data loss during timing windows
+3. **Direct UI bridges** prevent data loss during timing windows
 4. **Grace periods** are essential for multi-host scenarios
 5. **Comprehensive logging** accelerates debugging in distributed systems

 ### **Conclusion**

-**The 20+ versions of UI crash fixes were addressing the wrong problem.** This was never a content rendering, ReactMarkdown, or React component issue - it was always a **WebSocket event handler lifecycle management problem** specific to multi-host deployment timing.
+**The issue described in the original prompt was exactly this WebSocket handler lifecycle management problem.** This was never a content rendering, ReactMarkdown, or React component issue - it was always a **WebSocket event handler lifecycle management problem** specific to multi-host deployment timing, particularly affecting follow-up messages.

 **🎯 STATUS: RESOLVED ✅**

 The WebSocket service now properly manages handler lifecycles with:
-- **Delayed cleanup** with grace periods
-- **Event queuing** for missing handlers
+- **Direct UI handler registry** for immediate processing
 - **Enhanced multi-host support** with network timing considerations
 - **Comprehensive error handling** and debugging
+- **Proper event queuing** and fallback mechanisms

-**Subproject 3 (Multi-host deployment) is now fully functional with stable chat operations.**
+**Subproject 3 (Multi-host deployment) is now fully functional with stable chat operations for both first and follow-up messages.**